-'The person is not primordial [does not come first].
-What is primordial is the community.
+'The person does not come first.
+What comes first is the community.

 It is within community through the way persons relate that the individual person emerges.

 Since persons are the products of community, and since the strongest and best of communities is based on love, religious experience and the emergence of personality go hand in hand.'